ericgj/rmu-alarmclock/scratch/log_27Sep.markdown

 So translating this to our situation, ignoring the bit about reusing sockets, it sounds like our alarm client needs to:

 1. convert the reminder to GNTP headers, including callback headers, and send_data to GNTP server;
-2. receive_data back from the GNTP server and forward any callback received (while connection still open); and close_connection when end of message reached.
+2. receive_data back from the GNTP server and forward any callback received; close_connection either if no callback was specified in the original request, or after a callback is received.
-3. in unbind (?), start a new instance of itself as a server listening on the same (local) socket (get_sockname).
-This will handle any (async) connections from the GNTP server representing callbacks.

-Alternatively, since this could get quite hairy to do in a single Connection class, define two Connection classes, one for the client (1-2) and one for the server (3), which share the same receive_data method.
-The client starts the server on unbind.
+At first I read the specs above as needing to _reopen connections within a single notification request_, ie. once for the synch response and once for the async, but now I see that connections are left open per request until the callback is received (if requested).
+So it's fairly cut and dry.

 It's surprising there is no async GNTP ruby library out there already.